Nature's Toothbrush

 Are we left with having to brush our cats' teeth daily to keep their mouths healthy?
 I can just see my seven cats lining up at the bathroom door every morning to have their teeth brushed.
 Right!
 There is an easier way.

-First, if you insist on continuing to feed dry food, feed on a schedule (preferably once a day for adults [pregnant and lactating females more frequently]) and remove any uneaten food after approximately 30 minutes.
+First, if you insist on continuing to feed dry food, feed on a schedule (preferably twice a day for adults [pregnant and lactating females more frequently]) and remove any uneaten food after approximately 30 minutes.